book-open-coverKnowledge Base Tutorial

 1. You can have the AI generate a sitemap file or have the AI write an HTML sitemap generator tool;

 2. Direct links can be generated using OSS direct links or cloud drive direct links.
-If you don't have ready tools, you can also go toocoolAIofficial website and, after logging in, use the site's top-bar free file upload tool to generate a direct link.
+If you don't have ready tools, you can also go toocoolAIarrow-up-rightofficial website and, after logging in, use the site's top-bar free file upload tool to generate a direct link.

 Search the knowledge base